-Swinburne will contribute to the efforts of FLEET through Chris Vale’s Ultracold Atomic Gas Lab, which creates topological states in Bose-Einstein condensates at a billionth the temperature of outer space.
+Swinburne will contribute to the efforts of FLEET through Associate Professor Chris Vale’s Ultracold Atomic Gas Lab, which creates topological states in Bose-Einstein condensates at a billionth the temperature of outer space.

-“Our team is developing a next-generation facility that will allow Australian researchers to control and image individual atoms in ultracold gases, paving the way for new discoveries in quantum technologies,” says Mr Vale.
+“Our team is developing a next-generation facility that will allow Australian researchers to control and image individual atoms in ultracold gases, paving the way for new discoveries in quantum technologies,” says Associate Professor Vale.

-Additionally, Swinburne researchers in Jeff Davis’ Ultrafast Spectroscopy Lab uses light pulses quadrillionths of a second long to force atomically-thin semiconductors into a temporary topological state.
+Additionally, Swinburne researchers in Associate Professor Jeff Davis’s Ultrafast Spectroscopy Lab use light pulses quadrillionths of a second long to force atomically-thin semiconductors into a temporary topological state.

 Both these experiments will enhance the understanding of and ability to control topological phase transitions, which could assist in future low-energy, topologically-based electronics.